-Most estate plans that married people have drafted say something like - "Honey, I love you.
+Most estate plans that married people have drafted say, "Honey, I love you.
 If I die first, it all goes to you."
 We call this an "I love you Will" for obvious reasons.
-But in the case where one spouse is on Medicaid it can spell disaster.
+However, when one spouse is on Medicaid, it can spell disaster.
 For example, if Mary goes through the hassle of transferring all of her and Bill's assets to herself to qualify Bill for Medicaid, what is going to happen to his benefits if she dies first and leaves it all back to Bill?
-He will lose benefits and what is left will likely all get consumed - fast!
+He will lose benefits, and what is left will likely all be consumed fast!
 The legal trick is to have the estate plan leave a special Trust for the Medicaid spouse instead of assets outright.
 The Trust saves the day and, well, everything else too.